-- October 1934: Mrs. Flora Isham Collins, who, with her aunt, made the original gift of land for Isham Park, dies after a brief illness that first presented during a visit to the family estate, Islecote, in Bar Harbor, Maine.
+- October 1934: Mrs. Flora Isham Collins dies (her older sister Mrs. Julia Isham Taylor who originally gave the park with her aunt Miss Flora E. Isham) after a brief illness that first presented during a visit to the family estate, Islecote, in Bar Harbor, Maine.
 Her husband, Minturn P. Collins, and three children, Minturn, Jr., William and Julia, survived the sixty-one year old.
 She is buried in Woodlawn Cemetery.

 - 1934: Author Helen Worden describes the Isham home in her book, “Round Manhattan’s Rim.”
 “It is a curious place, built at an angle, with a huge circular hall in the center and big rooms opening off at various corners.
 The drawing room is occupied by the Washington Heights branch of the Daughters of the American Revolution.
 The other rooms on the same floor are given over to Department of Parks offices, while the upper floor has been converted into apartments.